Emlych/Chat-miaou-client/README.md

 ## Features

-✔️ Authentication system by username and password
+✔️ Authentication system by username and password<br>
-✔️ Once authenticated (token cookies system), get access to conversation channels ✔️ Create a new conversation channel (chatroom) and enter it ✔️ Display all existing chatrooms
+✔️ Once authenticated (token cookies system), get access to conversation channels<br>
+✔️ Create a new conversation channel (chatroom) and enter it<br>
+✔️ Display all existing chatrooms<br>
 ✔️ Send messages

 ## Packages